peterrod54/Utilities/README.md

 After the csv file has been generated, you have a couple of options.
 You can:
 + Do a SQL bulk insert; subsequently leverage Power BI or SSRS to create reports, dashboards, etc.
-+ Convert the csv file to other file formats, i.e., xml, xlsx, et cetera, for data modeling
++ Convert the csv file to other file formats, i.e., xml, xlsx, et cetera, for _ETL_ data modeling

 ## What's Next